5 Staves of A Christmas Carol Day Three

 Dickens spent part of his childhood in Camden Town.
 Camden Town is 2.4 miles from the center of London and is considered a part of the city, at least one of the homes that Dickens lived in still stands and is used as a museum.

 Bob’s daughter Martha arrives.
-She works and lives at a milliners and was able to come home for the holiday.
+She works and lives at milliners and was able to come home for the holiday.
 Soon Bob arrives with his son Tiny Tim.
 Tiny Tim is crippled and walks with a crutch.
-We are never told what disease the boy has however we do know that it could be terminal.
-Bob had run with Tim on his shoulder all the way from church and was red from the running.
-Tim is taken by his siblings to hear the pudding cooking and one of the most poignant of scenes from the book follows.
+We are never told what disease the boy has however, we do know that it could be terminal.
+Bob had run with Tim on his shoulder from church and was red from the running.
+His siblings take Tim to hear the pudding cooking, and one of the most poignant of scenes from the book follows.

 “And how did Tim behave?” asked Mrs. Cratchit.